Duration & Convexity: The Price/Yield Relationship

 In simple terms, modified duration gives an idea of how the price of a bond will be affected should interest rates change.
 A higher duration implies greater price volatility should rates move.
 Duration is quoted as the percentage change in price for each given percent change in interest rates.
 For example, the price of a bond with a duration of 2 would be expected to increase (decline) by about 2.00% for each 1.00% move down (up) in rates.

-The duration of a bond is primarily affected by its coupon rate, yield, and remaining time to maturity.
+The duration of a bond is affected by its coupon rate, yield, and remaining time to maturity.
 The duration of a bond will be higher the lower its coupon.
 Duration will be higher the lower its yield.
 Duration will also be higher the longer its maturity.
 The following scenarios of comparing two bonds should help clarify how these three traits affect a bond’s duration:

 • If the coupon and yield are the same, duration increases with time left to maturity